Parsl/parsl/docs/userguide/overview.rst

 2. Specify dependencies between functions using standard Python code.

 In Parsl, the execution of an app yields `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
 These futures can be passed to other apps as inputs, establishing a dependency.
 These dependencies are assembled implicitly into `directed acyclic graphs <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, although these are never explicitly expressed.
-It is important to note that this graph is dynamically built and then updated while the Parsl script executes.
+Furthermore, the dependency graph is dynamically built and then updated while the Parsl script executes.
 That is, the graph is not computed in advanced and is only complete when the script finishes executing.
 Apps that have all their dependencies met are slated for execution (in parallel).
-This allows Parsl to exploit all parallelism to the fullest extent and at the granularity expressed by the user.

 A MapReduce job can be simply defined as follows: